Luangj/StockPortfolioTracker/README.md

 | Nvidia | NVDA | 21% | Market leaders, dominates the GPU market - necessary for AI and adoption of AI in all sectors means there is huge potenital
 | Sarepta Therapeutics|  SRPT | 50$%|
 | Stratasys| SSYS| | market cap of only $800M, works with the US government and Debbie Schultz, a member of US congress has filed a buy order.
 In addition she is the chair of the military construction subcommittee
+Google ALPHABET Class A - public cloud space, but regulators could come in and minimise their market dominance

 Porfolio Strategy :

-Allocate 30% of profits made from my enterprise Diversificaiton across sectors to manage risk
+Allocate 30% of profits made from my enterprise Diversification across sectors to manage risk
 Allocate some of my porfolio into higher risk industries like Healthcare Focusing on companies with market leadership such as NVDA